jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v4.3:
   > Adds support for drawing multiple screens to a single window.
   > Improves behaviour when creating large windows on small screens.
-  > Fixes bug that could cause artifacts on the screen until a dialog is shown.
+  > Fixes bug that could cause artefacts on the screen until a dialog is shown.
   > Fixes bug that could cause a late crash while quitting.

+Previous v4.4 (unreleased):
+  > Adds support for saving prints and screen contents to TIFF files.
+  > Improves generated PNG files to have smaller file sizes.

  7) Running Previous